mckennapsean/dissertation/content/05-security.md

 ![
   Dashboard usability scores as rated by analysts and managers.
-  These are the final scores of a system usability survey of nine different users, both network analysts and managers.
+  These are the final scores of a system usability survey of nine users, both network analysts and managers.
 The average score of the dashboard is 75, above the average usability score of 68 [@sauro2011sus].
 ](figures/bubble-net/sus.pdf){#fig:sus width="100%"}

 ### Deployment

 After the usability study, further development led to the final BubbleNet dashboard.
-Then, BubbleNet was deployed to users with real-time data in a research network operations center.
-However, BubbleNet was developed and deployed with only a single data source and a short time range, so it was arguable how useful its design could be for other users.
+Then, we deployed BubbleNet to users with real-time data in a research network operations center.
+However, we developed and deployed BubbleNet with only a single data source and a short time range, so it was arguable how useful its design could be for other users.
 This problem is coupled with the fact that the usability survey scored lower on a question that arguably could be interpreted with respect to its utility: _"I think that I would like to use this system frequently."_

-To gauge its operational utility, the BubbleNet dashboard was further demonstrated with multiple relevant datasets to different analysts at three cyber operations centers.
-Analysts and managers provided qualitative feedback via comments, both during the demonstration as a group, and in private conversations afterwards.
+To gauge its operational utility, we further demonstrated the BubbleNet dashboard with multiple relevant datasets to different analysts at three cyber operations centers.
+Analysts and managers provided qualitative feedback via comments, both during the demonstration as a group, and in private conversations afterward.
 These demonstrations, feedback, and design iterations took place in the fourth design channel of [@fig:process].
 In summary, this feedback highlighted the simplicity of the flat map, the conjunction of small multiples with interaction, and a critical area for improvement with respect to scaling to multiple data sources.

 This feedback from operational analysts led to the final design iteration and